Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 How to Interact More as an Introvert

 Do what you can to find friends with common interests.
-Like minded people end up at the same places.
+Like-minded people end up in the same places.
 Do what you can to change up your schedule.
 You may be surprised when you start pushing yourself to do new things.

 Try taking community classes:

 - INFP — the dreamer

 - ISTJ — the inspector